 Under the upper left side menu, My Courses, you will see the Online Alumni and Career Center listed.
 Just click that link and you are in!

-Redwood Arms Motel and RV Park is a family-owned, long-time Paonia business.
-Located on Hwy.
-133, it’s a quiet spot about a half mile from downtown Paonia.
-Redwood Arms will offer SEI students 10% off, 2 or more nights, at the motel or RV Park.
-They offer smoking and non-smoking rooms, plus free wi-fi to
+Redwood Arms Motel and RV Park is about half a mile from downtown Paonia.
+Redwood Arms will offer SEI students 5% off, 2 or more nights, at the motel.
+Anna Raith, General Manager – 970-527-4148 Ext 131.

 Paonia is at the foot of 11,400 ft.
 Mt.
 Lamborn and is the gateway to the West Elk Wilderness.